zabkwak/reacting-squirrel/README.md

 ## Requirements
 - The module needs to be able to write in the app directory (config.appDir).
 It creates the directory where are stored the frontend maps.
+- The module needs to be able to write in the css directory (config.cssDir).
+It creates one app style.
 - The frontend needs the possibility to work with websockets (connection upgrade in nginx).

 ## Installation